JoshuaMadrid/Forestry-Website/_pages/process.md

         <p style="font-size: 50px; font-weight: normal;">Design</p>
     </div>
     <div class="col-sm-6 col-lg-5" style="font-size: 18px;">
+        <p><b>a discovery-based process</b><br>
-        <p><b>a discovery-based process</b>This is the core of what we do: we imagine the possibilities, test the limits of constraint, and shape potential solutions.
+        This is the core of what we do: we imagine the possibilities, test the limits of constraint, and shape potential solutions.
 This phase has three distinct stages that result in a clear design direction that can be initially priced by a general contractor:
             <br><br>
             <b>Measure and Model Existing Conditions</b>
             Before we do anything, it is critical to understand exactly what exists on the site today…even if nothing exists on the site today.
 We do this by taking in-person field measurements, photographs and (usually) obtaining a certified survey of the property.
 This information is then compiled with any existing owner-supplied drawing content as well as publicly available information (such as zoning or utility data) to create an accurate site plan of the property and 3D model of the project area.